AuthorizeNet/sdk-java/README.md

 When using this SDK, downloading the Authorize.Net sample code repository is recommended.
 * [Authorize.Net Java Sample Code Repository (on GitHub)](https://github.com/AuthorizeNet/sample-code-java)

-The respository contains comprehensive sample code for common uses of the Authorize.Net API.
+The repository contains comprehensive sample code for common uses of the Authorize.Net API.

 The API Reference contains details and examples of the structure and formatting of the Authorize.Net API.
 * [Developer Center API Reference](http://developer.authorize.net/api/reference/index.html)